rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example14.md

 ---
 comments: true
 ---

-** This time, we'll demonstrate the use of Add-DiaNodeShape cmdlet to add custom shapes to the diagram (Part of Diagrammer.Core module). **
+This time, we'll demonstrate the use of Add-DiaNodeShape (part of Diagrammer.Core module) cmdlet to add custom shapes to the diagram.

-This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.
+The Add-DiaNodeShape cmdlet allows you to create custom shapes with various styles and attributes, enhancing the visual representation of your diagrams.
+In this example, we create a rectangle shape to represent a firewall in the network diagram.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]